TheIthorian/Gravity/README.md

 The `config` object determines how the interactions between particles will behave and how they are rendered to the dom.
 The following properties can be set:

 -   `enableBorder: boolean` - Enables the border around the container element.
--   `enableRandomPlanetDirection: boolean` - New particles will have a random direction.
+-   `enableRandomParticleDirection: boolean` - New particles will have a random direction.
 -   `disableGravity: boolean` - Particles will not interact with eachother.
 -   `enableVerticalGravity: boolean` - Particles will not interact with eachother but will vertically down.
 -   `enableDrawAnnotations: boolean` - Enables annotations.
--   `enableDrawLinesBetweenPlanets: boolean` - Each particle will emit a line to each other.
+-   `enableDrawLinesBetweenParticles: boolean` - Each particle will emit a line to each other.
--   `planetColors: string[]` - A list of hex colors.
+-   `particleColors: string[]` - A list of hex colors.
 Each placed particle will take a random color from this list.
 -   `minDisplacement: float` - The distance (in px) to which any less displacement between particles has no more effect on the resultant force.

 The `motionDetector` class contains additional functionality around detecting device motion and can be imported from `'Gravity/motionDetector.js'`.
 Instantiating this and passing to `Gravity()` will have the following effects: